kmrands/mir/docs/README.md

 * Provides a set of default configurations and implementation for features that Eve does not provide: Authentication, external Media Storage, etc
 * Provides tooling for scaffolding model configurations
-* Provides tooling and a framework for simplified implementation of application routes and hooks
+* Provides tooling for scaffolding application routes and hooks
+* Simplifies the implementation of custom routes and request hooks
-* Provides a fully featured and automatically generated Admin Dashboard for the created API
+* Provides a fully-featured and automatically-generated Admin Dashboard for the created API

 ## Dependencies